Catiline (play): History and content

 The play appeared in Christiania the following spring under Ibsen's early pseudonym, Brynjolf Bjarme.

 The main character in this historical drama is the noble Roman Lucius Catilina, based on the historical figure of Catiline.
 He is torn between two women, his wife Aurelia and the Vestal virgin Furia.
 As characteristic of Ibsen's early work, the play is in blank verse.

 Although Catiline may not be among Ibsen's best plays, it foreshadows many of the themes found in his later works.
 Catilina, full of doubts and torn between love and duty, is similar to protagonists in John Gabriel Borkman and The Master Builder.

 Furia is also the prototype of some of the later female characters, such as Hedda Gabler.

 Asked later what he had read when he wrote Catiline, Ibsen replied that he had read only the Danish Norse saga-inspired Romantic tragedian Adam Oehlenschläger and Ludvig Holberg, "the Scandinavian Molière".
-[BBC Radio 4's In Our Time from Thursday, May 31, 2018, www.bbc.co.uk/programmes/b0b42q58] Halvdan Koht (in Efterladte Skrifter, Vol. I) claims that Ibsen relied on Friedrich Schiller's The Robbers (1781/82) and on Henrik Wergeland's tragedy Sinklars Død.
+Halvdan Koht (in Efterladte Skrifter, Vol. I) claims that Ibsen relied on Friedrich Schiller's The Robbers (1781/82) and on Henrik Wergeland's tragedy Sinklars Død.